 Should the situation warrant a complete transfer of care, our doctors are among a few maternal-fetal medicine specialists in Dallas who also accept high-risk patients and provide total obstetrical care.

-St. Paul University Hospital maintains a Level IIIB NICU (neonatal intensive care unit) nursery staffed by pediatric neonatologists and neonatal nurse practitioners.
+William P. Clements University Hospital maintains a Level IIIB NICU (neonatal intensive care unit) nursery staffed by pediatric neonatologists and neonatal nurse practitioners.
 A Level IV NICU at nearby Children’s Medical Center Dallas cares for infants who require surgery soon after birth.

 To meet with one of our high-risk pregnancy specialists at UT Southwestern's facilities in Dallas or in Plano, or for more information about our services, request an appointment or call 214-645-8300.